 MLS Team Form

-After back-to-back defeats at the start of the campaign in BBL 2018-19
+After back-to-back defeats at the start of the campaign in BBL 2018-19, Melbourne Stars were in resurgent form until being hit by a number of international call-ups.

 Jackson Coleman took 3-19 and Peter Handscomb smashed 70 from 35 balls in a five-wicket win against Sydney Sixers – the Sixers posting just 130/9 and the Stars reaching that target with 5.1 overs to spare.